 Where you can join us

-Places on our Project Management graduate programme for Autumn 2019 are available within our Marine and Nuclear sectors.
+Places on our Project Management graduate programme for Autumn 2019 are available within our Marine sector.
 But no matter which team you join, you could be based anywhere in the UK.
 That’s why we ask all our graduates to be flexible and willing to move during their programme.

 What you'll be doing